Parliamentary.ai

 Overview

-This bill aims to allow students granted discretionary leave to remain in the UK to pay the same tuition fees and receive the same maintenance support as UK students.
-It amends existing regulations to achieve this.
+This bill aims to change the rules around student tuition fees and financial support in England.
+Currently, some students granted discretionary leave to remain in the UK pay higher fees than "home" students.
+This bill seeks to ensure that these students are charged the same fees and receive the same support as UK students.

 Description

-The Student Fees (Qualifying Persons) (England) Bill amends two sets of regulations: the Student Fees (Qualifying Courses and Persons) (England) Regulations 2007 and the Education (Fees and Awards) (England) Regulations 2007.
-The changes redefine "person with leave to enter or remain" to include individuals granted discretionary leave to remain, even if they haven't applied for refugee status.
+The bill amends two sets of regulations: the Student Fees (Qualifying Courses and Persons) (England) Regulations 2007 and the Education (Fees and Awards) (England) Regulations 2007.
+These amendments redefine "person with leave to enter or remain" to include individuals granted discretionary leave to remain in the UK, even if they didn't apply for refugee status.

 Key Changes: